 NFL Week 16 picks against the spread: Bengals beat Patriots, Jaguars defeat Jets

-NFL Week 16 picks ATS: Bengals beat Patriots, Jaguars defeat Jets originally appeared on NBC Sports Boston
+NFL Week 16 picks ATS: Bengals beat Patriots, Jaguars defeat Jets originally appeared on NBC Sports Chicago

 The NFL playoff races in both conferences are intensifying entering a pivotal Week 16.